djeada/Backend-Engineers-Guide/notes/06_data_processing/03_batch_processing.md

 ## Batch Processing

-Batch processing involves executing tasks on large sets of data without user intervention.
-This approach is particularly effective in distributed file systems such as Hadoop.
-MapReduce is a well-known model for batch processing, and it allows for distributed and parallel processing of large datasets.
+Batch processing is a method of processing large volumes of data in a single, consolidated operation, or "batch," without requiring user interaction.
+It is especially effective in distributed computing environments, such as Hadoop, and is well-suited for tasks that can be processed independently and do not require immediate results.
+The MapReduce programming model is a prominent example of batch processing, known for its capability to handle massive datasets through distributed and parallel processing.

 ```
 +---------------+    +--------------+    +------------------+    +--------------+